 Mr. B. Matthews - Director of Mathematics and Numeracy

-- Mr. S. Hodgson - Lead Practitioner
+- Mr. S. Hodgson – Assistant Head of Maths

 - Mr T. Shave

 At Reddish Vale High School, our intent is for the mathematics curriculum to be designed to ensure that learners receive a high-quality mathematics education that will: develop their ability to reason mathematically; help to develop an appreciation of the beauty and power of mathematics; and have a sense of the purpose, enjoyment and curiosity about the subject now and into adult life.

 - To create a journey of mathematical knowledge and skills that builds on prior knowledge and builds a deeper understanding of topics in the mathematics curriculum.

 - To raise, develop and sustain students’ mathematical skills, intervening swiftly to help those having difficulty to make sure they keep up, and to stretch and deepen the learning of the ‘rapid-graspers’